Treat your honey to a deliciously charming individual Baked Alaska for Two this Valentine’s Day, and you’ll both be falling in love all over again!

 My husband and I don’t usually do much to celebrate Valentine’s Day anymore.
-Since we’ve been married going on 36 years, the pomp and circumstance of Valentine’s Day have faded a bit.
+Since we’ve been married a long time, the pomp and circumstance of Valentine’s Day has faded a little bit.

 Do I need a culinary torch to make this recipe?

 - No. even though you’ll notice me wielding a small kitchen culinary torch in the video, you don’t need one to make this recipe.
 If you have access to a broiler, you’re good to go.